How to Identify and Correct Air Leaks

 Step 6

 If your pump strainer gasket wasn’t the issue, move forward to the pump union.
-Most pumps have a union on their intake, this allows for easy maintenance and removal.
-These unions have a single gasket that seals the cuff and screw on adapter.
-Most commonly these o-rings become pinched.
-Go through the checks of the o-ring mentioned in the previous step
+Most pumps have a union on their intake, allowing easy maintenance and removal.
+These unions have a single gasket that seals the cuff and screw-on adapter.
+Most commonly, these o-rings become pinched.
+Go through the checks of the o-ring mentioned in the previous step.

 Step 7

-The smoke, soapy water, or shaving cream method is the standard way of finding these leaks.
-Repair can be as simple as adding a caulk patch.
-Or if you want to ensure a permanent fix, re-piping and gluing will be necessary.
+The smoke, soapy water, or shaving cream method is the standard way of finding these leaks, and repair can be as simple as adding a caulk patch.
+Or, if you want to ensure a permanent fix, re-piping and gluing will be necessary.

 Step 8

-If your air leak problem only occurs when you attach your vacuum hose, then the issue maybe pinhole-sized leaks in one or multiple hose sections.
-To find and replace these hose section:
+If your air leak problem only occurs when you attach your vacuum hose, then the issue may be pinhole-sized leaks in one or multiple hose sections.
+To find and replace these hose sections:

 1. Disconnect all hose sections